-Incomplete grades designated as an "I" (Incomplete) or "IP" (In Progress) are not calculated in the GPA but are calculated in the attempted hours completion rate.
+Incomplete grades are designated as an "I" (Incomplete) or "IP" (In Progress) are not calculated in the GPA but are calculated in the attempted hours completion rate.
 Once the "I" or "IP" grades are updated to actual grades, the cumulative GPA will be checked at that time.
 If a student does not meet the standards after recalculation and has received funds for classes, the funds will have to be repaid by the student.

-Treatment of Transfer Hours
+Treatment Transfer Hours

 Transfer students accepted by Georgia Northwestern Technical College, but not previously at GNTC, will be classified as maintaining Satisfactory Academic Progress for the first term of attendance.
-After the first term, the student's grades will be measured in accordance with GNTC's Satisfactory Academic requirements.
-Students who previously attended GNTC, transferred to another school, then returned to GNTC, will have all of their course work reviewed.
+After the first term, the student's grades will be measured in accordance with GNTC's

+Satisfactory Academic requirements.
+Students who previously attended GNTC, transferred to another school, then returned to GNTC, will re-enter GNTC at the Satisfactory Academic Progress status the student was at when they left GNTC.
 If a student fails to meet the qualitative or quantitative standards at the end of a term, the student will be placed on Financial Aid Warning.
 The student will continue to receive aid while on Financial Aid Warning.
 However, if the student does not meet the qualitative and quantitative standards by the end of the warning term, he/she will be placed on Financial Aid Suspension.
 The student can continue taking courses while on suspension at the student's expense.